City of Santa Clara

 - Apply 80 to 100 gallons three times a year during the warm season.

-- Place a soaker hose away from the trunk within the tree’s dripline (the outermost edge of the leaf canopy).
+- Place a soaker hose away from the trunk within the tree’s dripline.
+The dripline extends to the outside edge of the leaf canopy.

-Check your soaker hose's gallon-per-hour output and calculate accordingly.
+Use your soaker hose's gallon-per-hour rate to calculate how long to water.
 A 50-foot hose watering ½- to 1-gallon per foot per hour must run for about 2 hours to deliver 50 to 100 gallons.
-It sounds like a lot of water, but at three times per year, the total water cost is $3.20, much less than replacing a hard-working tree!
+It sounds like a lot, but the total water cost is under $4 per year, much less than replacing a hard-working tree!

 To report water waste in your neighborhood, complete and submit the online form.